Nwaneri-ifeanyi/Technical-discussion/README.md

 # Technical-discussion
-This is an Hands on practice on sharing ides around communication
+This is a Hands-on  practice of sharing ideas around communication

+## This is a second heading

+* one
+* Two
+* three